 - In general, electronic submission is preferred.
-Hard copy is a distinct second choice, but if for some reason you find it necessary, paper submission will not be refused. - If you send one or more attached files, be sure that the filename begins with your name (so I don't get a mailbox full of files named "Exam.doc"). - When asked to provide a program, submit both the program file and, if possible, at least a sample of the output.
-The program files should be named YourName-problem (e.g. Turing-7b.pl, for a program submitted by Alan Turing in response to question 7b). - It's generally a good idea to submit material that shows your thought processes. - When to submit: Everything must be submitted by 8:30 AM, Monday, February 27, not later.
+Hard copy is a distinct second choice, but if for some reason you find it necessary, paper submission will not be refused. - If you send one or more attached files, be sure that the filename begins with your name (so I don't get a mailbox full of files named "Exam.doc"). - It's generally a good idea to submit material that shows your thought processes. - When to submit: Everything must be submitted by 8:30 AM, Monday, February 19, not later.
 There are at least two reasons for this policy: - A new unit will begin that Monday in class.
 A soft deadline might be a temptation to some to trash the class and focus on the exam.
 We need to move on. - It is a kindness to have closure to projects that could otherwise go on forever.